goosewin/goose-http/README.md

 ## License

-This project is released under the MIT license.
+This project is released under the CC0-1.0 license.
 See `LICENSE` for details.